-In the past glass was not available in China, so the paper was used in windows.
+In the past glass was not available in China, so paper was used in windows.
 The paper cuts were glued onto the paper and the light shining through the window would light them up beautifully.
 Traditionally paper cuts were created by the women of the family.
 They would sit together chatting while creating them.

 Paper Cuts were originally simple in design.
 Gradually, the art form of paper cutting has been revived and now can become extremely complex.
 Some are so beautiful that they are not pasted on windows, but framed and enjoyed for years.
-Some paper cutting masterpieces have been included in museum collections.
-Bringing a pair of paper cuts to your loved would be a lovely end to your Xi'an tours.
+Some paper-cutting masterpieces have been included in museum collections.
+Bringing a pair of paper cuts to your loved ones would be a lovely end to your Xi'an tours.

 Where to Appreciate Paper Cutting

-If you like to appreciate Chinese paper cutting art, in particular how it is cut, during a China Tour, you should visit northern China, especially the rural area, where paper cutting is originated.
+If you like to appreciate Chinese paper cutting art, in particular how it is cut, during a China Tour, you should visit northern China, especially the rural area, where paper cutting originated.
 The following three destinations are most recommended: